Before Netflix, there was Blockbuster.

-Within three years from being founded, Blockbuster became the largest video rental business in the US with over 200 stores.
+Within three years of being founded, Blockbuster became the largest video rental business in the US, with over 200 stores.
 Remember, all of this was before the internet became a household staple.
-This was a time when the VHS tapes were just beginning to become popular and laserdiscs were still a few years away from becoming the mainstream.
+This was a time when VHS tapes were just beginning to become popular, and laser discs were still a few years away from becoming the mainstream.
 Blockbuster became one of the very few options for enjoying movies, the other options being the theatres and cable television.

 Blockbuster did not take long to become a multi-billion dollar company and it even branched out from movies to offer video game rentals as well as music rentals.

 But, Blockbuster is nowhere to be seen today other than being referenced in movies and pop culture as a symbol of the 80s and early 90s.

 How did Blockbuster go bankrupt when it seemed like nothing would go wrong for the movie-rental giant and shrink to just a single store that exists as a relic of the past?

 Reasons For Blockbuster’s Failure

 The answer for failure of Blockbuster is not so straightforward and requires an in-depth look at how things panned out for Blockbuster.
 While most term Netflix to be the cause of Blockbuster’s decline, but that does not paint the entire picture here.

 It can be said that Netflix played a role in the decline of Blockbuster.

 Netflix began in 1997, 12 years after Blockbuster began, and it operated in the same movie-rental industry as Blockbuster right from the start.
 What most do not know about Netflix is that it started by mailing movie rentals right to the customer’s doorstep upon signing up for its service by paying a monthly subscription fee.